peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 5.2 lightsleep and disconnect

 The library is not designed for use in cases where the system goes into lightsleep.
-Firstly `uasyncio` does not support lightsleep on all platforms - notably on STM where the `ticks_ms` clock (crucial to task scheduling) stops for the duration of lightsleep.
+Firstly `asyncio` does not support lightsleep on all platforms - notably on STM where the `ticks_ms` clock (crucial to task scheduling) stops for the duration of lightsleep.